 - a.
 Notes must be submitted no more than three (3) school days after the student's return to school.
 The principal, in extreme emergency situations, may waive the three-day limit.
-The note shall state the reason for the student's absence, the date(s) of the absences, and be signed and dated by the student's parent/guardian. - b.
+The note shall state the reason for the student's absence, the date(s) of the absences, and be signed and dated by the student's parent/ guardian, a physician, or a qualified behavioral health professional. - a.
+When school personnel receive notification of an absence for a student's behavioral health needs, school personnel shall provide the student or the student's parent/guardian information about school or community behavioral health resources that are available to the student. - b.
 It will be the student's responsibility to obtain and complete work missed due to absence regardless of code.
 However, work/assignments missed as a result of unlawful absences will not be given credit. - c.
 Assignments that were given prior to the student's absence, and due prior to or on the first day that the student returns to school, will be due on the first day that a student returns to school.
 Assignments that were given during the student's absence will have a time limit of a two-day make-up per day of absence, due in the sequence in which the assignments were given, in order to receive credit.
 The assignment from the first day of absence will be due two days after the student's return.
-Additional assignments will continue to be due in a two-day sequence based upon the date of that assignment.
-Students who appear to be abusing this procedure shall be reported to the school administration for investigation. - d.
-Whenever possible, the student shall be permitted to complete homework in advance of planned absence (i.e.: when using "Other Emergency or Set of Circumstances" code) - e.
+Additional assignments will continue to be due in a two-day sequence based on the date of that assignment.
+Students who appear to be abusing this procedure shall be reported to the school administration for investigation.

+- d.
+Whenever possible, the student shall be permitted to complete homework in advance of a planned absence (i.e.: when using "Other Emergency or Set of Circumstances" code) - e.
 As stated in GCPS policy and procedure JIE Pregnant Students and Parenting and in Section §7-301.1 (2017) of the Education Article, - a. schools are authorized to allow pregnant and parenting students to make up work in ways other than home and hospital teaching.
-Beyond home and hospital teaching, pregnant and parenting students may be allowed to make up work by the following means: - i. retaking a semester - ii. participating in an online course credit recovery program

-- iii. allowing the student six (6) weeks to continue at the same pace and finish at a later date - Make up work considerations may include consultation with school counselors to discuss options for making up missed work.
+Beyond home and hospital teaching, pregnant and parenting students may be allowed to make up work by the following means: - i. retaking a semester - ii. participating in an online course credit recovery program - iii. allowing the student six (6) weeks to continue at the same pace and finish at a later date - b.
+Make-up work considerations may include consultation with school counselors to discuss options for making up missed work.
 All options should be considered, including summer and night school, tutors, dual enrollment, Maryland Virtual Learning Opportunities (MVLO) courses, and other credit recovery programs.